 Here, the assessors are looking for evidence that you know what you are doing and you can explain it.
 So talk about your artistic ambition – what’s driving you, why are you doing it, what are you excited about?
 And dense, academic jargon is discouraged, which was a revelation to me.

 Lina described this as introducing yourself to your peers.
 Imagine you have rocked up to a writerly event and a literary editor politely asks you what you’re working on.
 You wouldn’t talk about yourself in third person, or waffle on for thirty minutes.
-You’d just aim to articulate the who, what and how of your project and come across as a reasonably intelligent human being.
-It’s the same with a grant application, except with a backspace button.
+You’d just aim to articulate the who, what and how of your project and come across as a reasonably intelligent human being, which is what you’re doing here in writing.

 Timeline: Think about how long you’d like to work on your project for.
 Maybe six months for a second draft?
 So you’d write June to December – working on a draft.